openstack/charm-percona-cluster/README.md

 that the charm will wait until the cluster is up before accepting relations from other client applications.

+#### `nrpe-threads-connected`

+The `nrpe-threads-connected` option sets Warning and Critical thresholds (in percent) for NRPE check to monitor the number of threads connecting to the MySQL.
+If the `nrpe-external-master` relationship is set, a nagios user who does not have permission and can only connect from localhost is created before the check is created.

 ## Deployment

 To deploy a single percona-cluster unit: